 In order for an undocumented spouse to qualify for Adjustment of Status they must be legally married to a U.S. Citizen and fall under one of the following categories:

 1. Be present in the U.S., in status, under a valid visa or;

 2. Have been legally admitted into the country, meaning having entered the U.S. on the Visa Waiver Program or a valid visa and overstayed (Exceptions apply for those that entered under J Visas or as a Crew Member) or;

 3. Be 245i Eligible, meaning they are protected under the prior Immigration Regulations.

-Lastly, the alien spouse will be sent an Interview date to attend with their U.S. Citizen spouse at their local Immigration office.
+Lastly, the undocumented spouse will be sent an Interview date to attend with their U.S. Citizen spouse at their local Immigration office.
 The interview is for the purpose of meeting with an Immigration Officer to ensure the information found in their application is accurate and to further demonstrate and prove the validity of the marriage.
-If all legal standards are met, the alien spouse will receive their Legal Permanent Resident Card in the mail shortly after the interview.
-While this process is fast, it is important to always consult with an attorney before filing any petition or application to ensure that no issues come up and all standards are met.
-To further learn more about the process or about the Immigration interview please contact an experienced immigration attorney at JRQ & Associates for a free immigration consultation.
+If all legal standards are met, the undocumented spouse will receive his or her Legal Permanent Resident Card in the mail shortly after the interview.
+While this process is fast, it is important to always consult with an immigration attorney before filing any petition or application to ensure that no issues come up and all standards are met.
+To learn more about the process or about the Immigration interview please contact an experienced immigration attorney at JRQ & Associates for a free immigration consultation.